Our stained glass windows are bulging, sagging and bowing. Why is this?

 Is stained glass window restoration cost effective?

-Unlike major building repairs, such as roofing and plumbing, stained glass repair or restoration does not have to be done all at once.
+Unlike major building repairs such as roofing or plumbing, stained glass repair and restoration does not have to be done all at once.
 A maintenance program can be spread over a period of years.
-But by putting off maintenance, stained glass windows continue to deteriorate, making repairs more costly overall.
+But, by putting off maintenance, stained glass windows will continue to deteriorate, making repairs more costly overall.

-If you consider that a restoration can extend the life of the stained glass window for another 100 years, the investment is more cost effective than most major building repairs.
+If you’re considering a restoration that can extend the life of a stained glass window for another 100 years, the investment is more cost-effective than most major building repairs, and the customer will be happier in the long run.

 What is the process of designing new stained glass windows?